 This story brought a tear to my eye.
 The family picnics, with their cookies and dolls, at the beginning and end of this book creates a lovely flow.
 A Doll for Grandma, offers a way to start a conversation with children who are experiencing a loved one developing memory loss.
 At the end of the book there is also a factual page of information by the founder of the Dementia and Alzheimer’s Well Being Network, to aid family discussion.

 Publisher: Fortress Press

 Publication date: 5 May 2020

-I am very grateful to the author for providing me with an advanced digital copy of this book.
-This review is my honest opinion.
+I am very grateful to the author for providing me with a complimentary digital copy of this book.
+This voluntary review contains my honest opinion.